 Your name:

 Pupil's name (if applicable):

 Your relationship to the pupil (if applicable):

 Address:

 Postcode:

-Day time telephone number: Evening telephone number:
+Day time telephone number:

+Evening telephone number: E mail:

-E mail: Please give details of your complaint:
+Please give details of your complaint:

 What action, if any, have you already taken to try and resolve your complaint.
 (Who did you speak to and what was the response)?

-you spear to and what was the responses:

 What actions do you feel might resolve the problem at this stage?
 Are you attaching any paperwork?
-If so, please give details: Are you attaching any paper work: In so, please give details.
+If so, please give details: Are you attaohing any paper work.
+In so, pieuse give details.
 Signature: